dagger/dagger/RELEASING.md

   patch` (or `changie batch minor` if this is a new minor). `ENGINE_VERSION` will be automatically generated.
 If you do not have `changie` installed, see https://changie.dev
+- [ ] Update `CHANGELOG.md` by running `changie merge`.
+- [ ] Submit a PR with the resulting changes so that release notes can be generated correctly.
+The merge commit is what gets tagged in the next step.
 - [ ] Ensure that all checks are green ✅ for the `<ENGINE_GIT_SHA>` on the
   `main` branch that you are about to release.
 - [ ] `20mins` When you have confirmed that all checks are green, run the following: